babdulhakim2/babdulhakim2.github.io/rmpp/unit1-3/index.md

 ---
 layout: default
-title: "Collaborative Discussion 1: Ethical Analysis of Accessibility Failures"
+title: "Collaborative Discussion 1: Codes of Ethics and Professional Conduct"
 ---

-## Collaborative Discussion 1: Ethical Analysis of Accessibility Failures (Units 1-3)
+## Collaborative Discussion 1: Codes of Ethics and Professional Conduct (Units 1-3)

 ## Initial Post: Ethical Analysis of Accessibility Failures: Applying ACM and BCS Codes of Conduct to Software Development